 Bungalow homes are immensely popular in the United States, but actually originated in Bengal, India during the mid-1800s.
 Coming from the word "bengala," "bungalow" means "of Bengal" or "from Bengal."

 During the 1800s, India was under British rule, and British ambassadors needed accommodations for their time in the country.
 Their solution was to build small, economical homes that could be built on a quicker-than-usual timeline.
 The result?
 One-level homes with low-pitched, tiled or thatched roofs and large, covered front porches—the archetype for early bungalow-style homes.
-These quickly built houses were actually never intended to serve as full-time family domiciles.

 Later, bungalow-style homes became popular building options for the working class in England and the United States.
 Their popularity grew immensely when mail-order "kit" home manufacturers like Sears began to sell ready-built bungalow homes.
 All prospective homeowners had to do was order their bungalow kit from their manufacturer of choice, and with the help of some carpenters and laborers, they could build a charming family home on their plot of land.